-Some weapons are a solid bet.
-Time says British shotguns by makers like Holland & Holland increase in value by 3 percent to 5 percent a year.
-The value can get a big boost depending on who previously owned the gun.
-Time added:
+Some weapons are a solid bet: A few years ago, Time wrote that English shotguns by makers like London-based Holland & Holland were increasing in value by 3 percent to 5 percent a year.
+The value can get a big boost depending on who previously owned the gun, Time added:

 At Holt’s December sale, a 12-gauge Purdey once owned by champion U.S. shooter Russell B. Atkins had an estimated value of $24,000 to $32,000 — and sold for $52,800.
-Then again, the Boss gun that Gardiner sold for $134,400 in December achieved its record price because of the quality of the firearm, not because the seller was legendary guitarist Eric Clapton.
+Then again, the Boss gun that [firearms auctioneer Gavin Gardiner Limited] sold for $134,400 in December achieved its record price because of the quality of the firearm, not because the seller was legendary guitarist Eric Clapton.

-A small pistol that John Dillinger carried in his sock auctioned for $95,600, more than twice the original estimate, according to The Street.
+A small pistol that gangster John Dillinger carried in his sock during an arrest auctioned for $95,600, more than twice the original estimate, according to The Street.

 Cons of investing in guns

-There’s no guarantee values will increase.
-When it appeared that Congress might re-enact the 1994-2004 ban on assault weapons like the AR-15, demand spiked, pushing the price up by hundreds of dollars, according to The Huffington Post.
+There’s no guarantee values will increase: When Congress was about to enact the 1994-2004 ban on manufacture of assault weapons like the AR-15 for civilian use, demand spiked, pushing the price up by hundreds of dollars, according to the Huffington Post.

-However, price spikes don’t last.
-In a study that evaluated a two-year period after the ban was originally enacted (weapons already in existence were grandfathered in), according to the National Institute of Justice:
+However, price spikes don’t last, as seen in a study that evaluated a two-year period after the ban was originally enacted (weapons already in existence were grandfathered in).
+According to the National Institute of Justice:

 The research shows that the ban triggered speculative price increases and ramped-up production of the banned firearms prior to the law’s implementation, followed by a substantial postban drop in prices to levels of previous years.

 This isn’t surprising.
 When something is relatively simple to make, like guns, supply will ultimately meet demand.
-If Congress outlaws AR-15-style rifles, less supply will lead to higher prices if existing weapons are grandfathered in.
-But if they don’t, supply will catch up with demand, making price spikes temporary.
+If Congress ever outlaws AR-15-style rifles, like the one used in the Sandy Hook Elementary School shooting in 2012, reduced supply will lead to higher prices if existing weapons are grandfathered in and allowed to remain in circulation.
+But if Congress does not outlaw such weapons, supply will catch up with demand, making price spikes temporary.

 - Traditional investment vehicles, like an IRA or 401(k), can offer tax deductions.
 As with other collectibles, there’s no tax advantage to investing in guns.